lvgl/docs_old/en/overview/display.md

 ``` important:: The basic concept of *Display* in LittlevGL is explained in the [Porting](/porting/display) section.
 So before reading further, please read that section first.
 ```

-LittlevGL can handle multiple displays.
-Every display has unique content.
+In LittlevGL you can have multiple displays each with its own drivers and objects.

 Creating more displays is easy: just initialize display buffers and register the drivers for every display.
 When you create the UI use `lv_disp_set_deafult(disp)` to tell the library to which display create the object.